Oven Roasted Garlic Fries

 3 tablespoons + 1/2 tablespoon olive oil, or as needed

-4-6 cloves of garlic, peeled, germ removed, and chopped fine (Don’t mince the garlic or it will simply burn up)
+4–6 cloves garlic, peeled, germ removed, and finely chopped (not minced)

 Dipping Sauce

-Equal parts ketchup, Thai sweet chili sauce, and guava puree (available frozen in many markets, especially Latino groceries).
+Equal parts ketchup, Thai sweet chili sauce, and guava puree (found frozen in many Latino groceries)

 METHOD:

-Line a baking sheet with foil or parchment, and lightly grease it with olive oil.
+Place a rack in the lower third of the oven and preheat to 450°F (230°C).
+Line a baking sheet with parchment or foil and lightly grease with olive oil.

 CHEF NOTES: